EgonAxel/Barskollen_FrontEnd/README.md

 shift- or option-click on the folder, and copy the folder's name as a search path.

 Open a new terminal window, write 'cd ' and enter the folder's path you just have copied, and press 'enter'.

+# Installations

+Mac users will need to install [Xcode](https://developer.apple.com/xcode/) to be able to run the application.

+Run the command 'pip install' in your terminal window to install all the relevant dependencies

 ```bash
 pip install